wootfish/cryptopals/README.md

 Almost all of these scripts are stand-alone and noninteractive, i.e. you can just start them with `python3 challenge_xx.py` and watch them run.

-The only two exceptions are challenges 31 and 32, which require a standalone web server to connect to.
+The only exceptions are challenges 31 and 32, which require a standalone web server to connect to.
 On startup they will prompt you for a server URL.
 The correct server invocations are documented at the top of `challenge_31_server.py` and `challenge_32_server.py`.

 The challenges' naming convention is such that lexographic ordering preserves challenge order.
 You can run them all in order from the command line with